What is a vote by mail ballot?

-The last day ballots can be mailed is least 29 days before each election.
+The last day ballots can be mailed is 7 days before each election.
 We will send our ballots out as soon as they are prepared and ready.
 Follow our Facebook or Twitter page for updates on when ballots are being mailed for the current election.

 How long will it take to receive my ballot after it is mailed by the election office?

 The answer to this really depends on your local USPS service.
 If you have not received a ballot a week after they are mailed, please call our office.